influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/concepts/storage_engine.md

 The file numbers are monotonically increasing and referred to as WAL segments.
 When a segment reaches 10MB in size, it is closed and a new one is opened.
 Each WAL segment stores multiple compressed blocks of writes and deletes.

-When a write comes in with points and optionally new series and fields defined, they are serialized, compressed using Snappy, and written to a WAL file.
+When a write comes in the new points are serialized, compressed using Snappy, and written to a WAL file.
-The file is fsync’d and the data added to an in-memory index before a success is returned.
+The file is `fsync`’d and the data is added to an in-memory index before a success is returned.
-This means that batching points together will be required to achieve high throughput performance.
+This means that batching points together is required to achieve high throughput performance.
+(Optimal batch size seems to be 5,000-10,000 points per batch for many use cases.)

-Each entry in the WAL follows a TLV standard with a single byte representing the type of entry (write or delete), a 4 byte `uint32` for the length of the compressed block, and then the compressed block.
+Each entry in the WAL follows a [TLV standard](https://en.wikipedia.org/wiki/Type-length-value) with a single byte representing the type of entry (write or delete), a 4 byte `uint32` for the length of the compressed block, and then the compressed block.

 #### Cache

 The Cache is an in-memory copy of all data points current stored in the WAL.
-The points are organized by the key, which is the measurement, tagset, and unique field.
+The points are organized by the key, which is the measurement, [tag set](/influxdb/v1.0/concepts/glossary/#tag-set), and unique [field](/influxdb/v1.0/concepts/glossary/#field).
-Each field is kept as its own time ordered range.
+Each field is kept as its own time-ordered range.
-The data isn’t compressed while in memory.
+The Cache data is not compressed while in memory.

 Queries to the storage engine will merge data from the Cache with data from the TSM files.
-When a query runs a copy of the data is made from the cache to be processed by the query engine.
+Queries execute on a copy of the data is made from the cache at query processing time.
-This way writes that come in while a query is happening won’t change the result.
+This way writes that come in while a query is running won’t affect the result.

-Deletes sent to the Cache will clear out given key or time range for the key.
+Deletes sent to the Cache will clear out the given key or the specific time range for the given key.

 The Cache exposes a few controls for snapshotting behavior.
 The two most important controls are the memory limits.
-There is a lower bound, which will trigger a snapshot to TSM files and remove the corresponding WAL segments.
+There is a lower bound, [`cache-snapshot-memory-size`](/influxdb/v1.0/administration/config/#cache-snapshot-memory-size-26214400), which when exceeded will trigger a snapshot to TSM files and remove the corresponding WAL segments.
-There is also an upper bound limit at which the Cache will start rejecting writes.
+There is also an upper bound, [`cache-max-memory-size`](/influxdb/v1.0/administration/config/#cache-max-memory-size-524288000), which when exceeded will cause the Cache to reject new writes.
-This is useful to prevent out of memory situations and we need to apply back pressure to clients writing data.
+These configurations are useful to prevent out of memory situations and to apply back pressure to clients writing data faster than the instance can persist it.
 The checks for memory thresholds occur on every write.

 The other snapshot controls are time based.
-The idle threshold will have the Cache snapshot to TSM files if it hasn’t received a write within a given amount of time.
+The idle threshold, [`cache-snapshot-write-cold-duration`](/influxdb/v1.0/administration/config/#cache-snapshot-write-cold-duration-1h0m0s), forces the Cache to snapshot to TSM files if it hasn’t received a write within the specified interval.

-Finally, the Cache is reloade on startup by re-reading the WAL from disk.
+The in-memory Cache is repopulated on startup by re-reading the WAL files on disk.

 #### TSM Files